jerabaul29/qrdump/README.md

 ## layout / extraction
 - putting qr codes from the encoding in a series of A4 pages: working.
-- extract the qr codes from layout in a series of A4 pages: currently under progress.
+- extract the qr codes from layout in a series of A4 pages: working.

+## code cleaning
+- avoid polluting folders with tmp files (ie move temporaty stuff to tmp files): under progress
+- stabilize APIs: todo

 # installation